sensu/sensu-docs-legacy/source/docs/0.13/api-health.md

       - value: integer

-      - description: "The maximum number of messages to be considered healthy."
+      - description: "The maximum number of RabbitMQ queue messages to be considered healthy."

   - success: 204
       - No Content